Architectural Enigma: Althing House’s Shadowed Secrets

 Coat of Arms of Denmark was the first national emblem where Iceland, Faroe Islands, and Greenland had their own symbol of representation (Iceland is the cod fish).
 Prior to this, they were represented by the Coat of Arms of Norway.
 The kings under this emblem were Kings Frederick VI, Christian VIII, Frederick VII and Christian IX of Denmark.
 Sodacan

-Trumpets sounded.
-The crowd sang Martin Luther’s hymn A Mighty Fortress Is Our God (original: Ein’ feste Burg ist unser Gott, Icelandic: Vor guð er borg á bjargi traust).
-When the singing ended, Governor Finsen placed the plaque and current Danish coins into the cornerstone.
-A stone lid was sealed with cement.
+Trumpets blasted and the people joined in by singing Martin Luther’s psalm A Mighty Fortress is Our God which he wrote in 1529 (original: Ein’ feste Burg ist unser Gott, Icelandic: Vor guð er borg á bjargi traust).

-In his speech, Finsen asked God to bless the building so long as freedom remained grounded in truth.
-The bishop tapped the stone three times and invoked the Holy Trinity.
+In his speech, Hilmar Finsen asked God to bless the building and all the work that went on inside as long as the freedom was based on the truth.
+Then the bishop tapped the stone three times and said In the name of the Holy Trinity (Í nafni heilagrar þrenningar).

 Althingi Parliament House